matthewgiarra/simple-ai/PyTorch/simple_classifier_jetson/README.md

 git clone git@gitlab.jhuapl.edu:giarrmn1/simpleai.git
 ```

+If the device doesn't have access to the repository, you'll need to clone it on a machine that does have access and then copy it to the Jetson (e.g., using `scp`).

 2. Build the docker image
 ```bash
 cd simpleai/PyTorch/simple_classifier_jetson
 docker build --rm -t simple_classifier_jetson .
 ```
-3. Start a docker container using the image we just build
+3. Launch a docker container using the image we just built
 ```bash
 source dockerlaunch.sh
 ```